jeromewu/bitcoin-opennet/README.md

 Bitcoin Core OpenNet
 ====================

-You need to compile first, please google it.
+You need to compile first, please google how to do it.

 Execution
 ---------